 The Board of Directors

-The Board of Tanga Cement Company Limited consists of seven Directors.
+The Board of Tanga Cement PLC consists of seven Directors.
 Apart from the Managing Director, no other Directors hold executive positions

 in the Group.
 The Board takes overall responsibility for the Group, including responsibility for identifying key risk areas, considering and monitoring